AlirezaSaberian/AlirezaSaberian/README.md

 ## About Me
 👋 Hi, I'm **Alireza Saberian**.
-🎓 I'm a Computer Engineering student at **Hamadan University of Technology**.
-📅 Entry 1400 – Graduation 1404.
+🎓 I hold a Bachelor's degree in Computer Engineering from Hamadan University of Technology (Entry 1400 – Graduation 1404).
 💻 I'm currently improving my skills in **Backend Development** using **Node.js**.
 🌱 Passionate about learning new technologies and improving my programming skills.
 🚀 Excited to start my professional journey in the tech industry.